Skip to content

 What credit card costs should I expect?

-Here, we explain five credit card costs you need to be aware of when you get a credit card.
+Here, we explain six credit card costs you need to be aware of when you get a credit card.

 If you don’t clear your balance in full every month, you will be charged interest on what you owe, unless you have a card which has a 0% introductory rate on purchases.

-Our helpful credit card calculatorcan help you work out how long it will take you to pay back your card balance based on the amount you pay off each month and your card’s APR or rate.
+Our helpful credit card calculator can help you work out how long it will take you to clear your card balance based on the amount you pay off each month and your card’s APR.
 It can also show you how much it would cost you if you want to clear your balance by a certain date.

-Be aware that if you take cash out of a cash machine on your credit card (which is known as a ‘cash advance’) you will usually be charged a much higher rate of interest, for exampleup to around 28%.
-Plus this interest will be charged from the moment you access the cash.
+If you take cash out of a cash machine on your credit card (which is known as a ‘cash advance’) you will usually be charged a much higher rate of interest, for example, up to around 28%.
+What’s more, this interest will be charged from the moment you access the cash.

-You could also be hit with a cash withdrawal fee.
+You could also be hit with a cash withdrawal or cash handling fee.
 These fees can be up to 5% of the amount you have taken out of the ATM depending on your provider.
 So, it’s best to avoid withdrawing cash on your credit card.

 If you get a credit card to switch a balance from another, more expensive credit card, you’ll usually have to pay a balance transfer fee, of about 2% to 3%.